Table of Contents

 Best for: Platform teams building custom Kubernetes-native CI/CD from the ground up.

 Trade-offs: Tekton gives you building blocks, not a finished product.
 There are no native testing concepts: no test suites, no test matrices, no sharding, no built-in reporting.
-You are writing significant custom YAML and scripting to get test orchestration behavior that purpose-built tools provide out of the box.
+You write significant custom YAML and scripting to get behavior that purpose-built tools provide out of the box.
 The maintenance burden is real.
 For teams with dedicated platform engineering resources, this can work.
 For teams that need to move fast, the setup cost is hard to justify.

 5. Argo Workflows